Texas has a shortage of healthcare providers.

 The top 25 diagnoses for primary care visits are all items that APRNs routinely treat today.
 When a patient has a condition an APRN is unable to treat, the APRN will do the same thing as a primary care physician: refer the patient to a specialist.

 DELEGATION REMOVAL LEGISLATION WILL IMPROVE HEALTH CARE ACCESS BY ENDING COSTLY AND BURDENSOME REGULATIONS.

 TEXAS REGULATIONS HAVEN'T KEPT PACE WITH U.S. HEALTHCARE CHANGES

-31 states already allow APRNs to practice to the full extent of their licensure and training without forcing the APRN to get a delegation agreement from a physician.
-All branches of the military also allow APRNs to practice without physician delegation, and soon the Veterans Administration will follow suit.
+Over half the country allows APRNs to practice to the full extent of their licensure and training without forcing the APRN to get a delegation agreement from a physician.
+All branches of the military also allow APRNs to practice without physician delegation, the VA adopted full practice authority for APRNs in 2016.

 TEXAS REGULATIONS DRIVE UP COSTS THAT FORCE APRNS TO Go Out-of-State